Russian plane crash probe rules out explosion

 “After deciphering the first flight recorder we have made a conclusion that there was no explosion on board,” Bainetov said at a news conference.

-But asked if that means that investigators have ruled out a terror attack, Bainetov said “we aren’t ruling that version yet.”
+But asked if that means that investigators have ruled out a terror attack, Bainetov said “we aren’t ruling out that version yet.”

 “A terror attack doesn’t always involve an explosion,” he said.
 “Along with an explosion on board, there could have been some mechanical impact.”